 The addition of the Hotel Maverick and Aspen Apartments brings CMU’s total acres to 125.

-The Bus Bergman Sports Complex opened May 5, 2022 and includes CMU's Track and Field Facility, the Softball Field, Football Practice Field as well as the new Baseball Stadium.
+Bus Bergman Sports Complex (opened May 2022) The Bus Bergman Sports Complex includes CMU's Track and Field Facility, the Softball Field, Football Practice Field as well as the new Baseball Stadium.
 The new on-campus Baseball Stadium includes 1,500 seats as well as a clubhouse and concessions.
 There is also room for future expansions.

-The Center for Reflection is a nondenominational, interfaith sanctuary on campus.
+Center for Reflection (opened March 2021) The Center for Reflection is a nondenominational, interfaith sanctuary on campus.
 It seats around 40 people.
 The floor-to-ceiling stained glass windows in the front of the room provide unique light spectrum that will illuminate the space while a water feature in the back of the sanctuary provides serene, ambient companionship to those using the sanctuary for solitary reflection, prayer or meditation.

 Hotel Maverick (opened June 2020) Hotel Maverick is Grand Junction's premier destination for travelers who seek an upscale, boutique — and at the same time uniquely down-to-earth — "New West" experience.
 Located on the Colorado Mesa University campus, we offer an unparalleled location that serves as your base camp for interacting with the university and/or exploring the natural beauty and outdoor recreation that surrounds us.
 Every stay supports the teaching mission of one of the nation's fastest growing universities.